Archive for May, 2010

 Oh yes, it’s become quite the thing today to assert that all our problems would be solved if we just stopped worrying about stupid stuff like protecting the environment and "human rights" and just followed the Bible.
 (Usually they say this right before they demand Barack Obama produce his birth certificate….)

-Strange, suddenly you aren’t quite so eager!
-Well whose idea of God did you think we were going to follow anyway- yours?
-Oh no. We will follow the version of God that I pick.
-Because after all, I'm right, and you're wrong.
+Strange, but suddenly you aren’t quite so eager to live according to God's will.
+Well heck, whose idea of God did you think we were going to follow anyway- yours?
+Oh no, no. We will follow the version of God that I pick.
+Because after all, the way I see God is right, and you are wrong.

 What do you mean, how do you know that I'm right"?
 Because I just told you I am!